 In addition to having the right “ingredients” when making a recipe, what we do with those ingredients is also important.
-Let’s say that I am making a glaze for a cake.
+Let’s say that we are making a glaze for a cake.
 The main ingredient in the glaze is powdered sugar and the recipe specifies that it be sifted.
 Well, that is an extra step and requires more time and effort.
-I will also have one more item, the sifter, to wash when I am finished.
-I can choose to skip this step.
-I can follow all of the other instructions to the letter and use the best ingredients, but if I choose to skip this one step of sifting my powdered sugar, my glaze will have unattractive lumps.
+We will also have one more item, the sifter, to wash when finished.
+We can choose to skip this step.
+We can follow all of the other instructions to the letter and use the best ingredients, but if we choose to skip this one step of sifting the powdered sugar, the glaze will have unattractive lumps.
 Likewise, we can conduct our survey using an excellent survey instrument and a representative sample, but how we analyze the data is a final key step in following our recipe for survey research.

 Survey data is typically subjected to descriptive statistical methods.
 Such methods can be informative in that they can tell us the mean scores on each of our survey items, on topics in the survey, and for the survey as a whole.
 Unfortunately, if we stop with descriptive methods, we will not be empowered with the information we need to bring about positive changes in our businesses.
 The knowledge that leads to power comes from inferential statistics.
 These are the methods that allow us to use our data to predict and manage the behaviors of our population because they identify a few key drivers of employee or customer behavior.
 Imagine, having to look at the mean scores of dozens of survey items and then to have to decide which items to address first.
 Inferential statistics take the guesswork out of this process.
 Armed with the knowledge of several drivers of perceptions, you know exactly where to begin to bring about profitable changes.

-On occasion, I have dinner guests that will ask for one of my recipes.
-I am always happy to share them, but sometimes after looking at the recipe the person will reply, “That is way too much work.
+On occasion, our client has dinner guests that will ask for one of his recipes.
+He is always happy to share them, but sometimes after looking at the recipe the person will reply, “That is way too much work.
 I will never make that.”
 Many corporate executives feel the same way about survey research.
 In order to develop, implement, and analyze surveys in-house, you need a team of people who have received education and training in organizational behavior, research methodology, and statistics; preferably at the doctoral level.
 This is why most businesses choose to outsource their surveys.
 This brings up another issue – choosing the right research firm to conduct your surveys.

-One of the things I enjoy collecting recipes for is bread.
-I find it challenging to make breads of various types and from numerous cultures.
-In addition to your classic white and wheat breads, I have also learned to make French bread, Italian soda bread, flour tortillas, pitas, and Cuban bread.
-It amazes me that there is very little variation in the ingredients for these breads.
+One of the things our client enjoys collecting recipes for is bread.
+He finds it challenging to make breads of various types and from numerous cultures.
+In addition to your classic white and wheat breads, he has also learned to make French bread, Italian soda bread, flour tortillas, pitas, and Cuban bread.
+It amazes him that there is very little variation in the ingredients for these breads.
 However, the specific amounts of these ingredients and how they are combined, make for very different results.
-Most research firms have similar ingredients but the products they produce vary considerably.
+Most research firms have similar ingredients but the outcomes they produce vary considerably.
 When choosing a firm, here are some key things you should look for:

-1. Organizational scientists trained at the doctoral level.
+Organizational scientists trained at the doctoral level.
 If the firm you hire has organizational scientists trained at the doctoral level, they will have the appropriate education and training to design valid and reliable instruments, select representative samples, and accurately analyze data using inferential techniques.
 They will also understand that it is vital not to cut corners when it comes to survey “ingredients.”
-I have noticed that some recipes call for “butter or margarine.”
+For example, some recipes call for “butter or margarine.”
 Others say “butter, no substitutions.”
 Failure to heed this warning will most likely result in an inedible product just as failing to follow proper research procedures results in useless data.

 Following the “no fail” recipe for survey research will result in a finished product that will be useful and profitable.
 If you would like to learn how the National Business Research Institute can assist you with this process, contact us today at 800-756-6168.